michaelKurowski/tasker/src/server2/README.md

 # About
-This application is Module-Controller based RESTful server, which serves the function of tasker backend.
+This application is Model-Controller based RESTful server, which serves the function of tasker backend.

 # Routing